HumanCompatibleAI/ranking-challenge/README.md

 ## Example code

-Coming soon!
+A simple Python example that uses nltk to rank items can be found in [examples/basic](/examples/basic)

-In the coming weeks, we will update this git repo with an example ranker written in Python.
+In the coming weeks, we will add sample rankers that

 We will also provide a containerization example for finalist submissions.